 For the wine tasting, I got to sample four different wines: Blueberry Moscato, Kinda Dry Blueberry, Sorta Sweet Blueberry and the Sunshine State Berry Sangria.
 I love the use of blueberries since it is so popular in Marion County.

-I’ve had blueberry wines once before and enjoyed it a lot.
+I’ve had blueberry wines in Ontario before and enjoyed it a lot.
 It was no different this time.
 I loved the Sunshine State Berry Sangria the most, and the Blueberry Moscato second.
 You have to try them!

 The Canyons used to be a limestone quarry back in 1915 so you’ll see remnants of its history during the tour.